crudspa/crudspa/doc/Overview/Applications.md

 The sample track is meant to shorten the path from clone to understanding:

 * `Catalog` is the best starting point when you want a focused `Framework.Core` application and the simplest sample to run first.
-* `Composer` is the best starting point when you want editor-facing content management, especially with `Consumer` open beside it.
+* `Composer` is the best starting point when you want editor-facing content management, forum administration, campaigns, populations, and staged message definitions, especially with `Consumer` open beside it.
-* `Consumer` is the runtime half of the content story, so it's best studied together with `Composer`.
+* `Consumer` is the runtime half of the content story, including authored pages and interactive forums, so it's best studied together with `Composer`.
 * `Samples/Jobs/Engine` is the background-work host.
 Pair it with `Catalog` or `Composer`, both of which expose `Jobs` and `Schedules` panes.

 If you are building a conventional admin-style CRUD+SPA, start with `Catalog`.
 It shows the cleanest path to the core shell, model, service, and data-layer story without asking you to absorb the content stack at the same time.